wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 * Valid HTML5 / CSS3 (updated as browsers gain support for features)
 * Canonical or not appropriately
 * Index / follow or not appropriately
-* Robots.txt with pointer to sitemap.xml
+* TODO: Robots.txt with pointer to sitemap.xml

+## 404

+Basic 404 page (just the error message "404 Not Found" in the style of the site).

 ## Mobile